IAPOLINARIO/100-days-of-code/README.md

 - Choose a language you wan't to learn or improve
 - Share your progress daily in your social medias
 - Don't copy code from the internet
-- Try to come up with a solution, even if it's not the best
+- Try to come up with a clean and elegant solution
-- Try to always write tests for your code
+- Always write tests (and make them pass)

 ## Have fun